 - Draw Item will draw it if possible, just like double-click - Copy to Workspace Produce fix copy to the Workspace folder in local memory.
-Just like in the regular Go4 GUI. - Delete Item remove object from analysis if possible - Set Monitor On/Set Monitor Off -Switch the monitoring property of the selected object
+Just like in the regular Go4 GUI. - Delete Item remove object from analysis if possible - riods in seconds.

-• Toggle monitoring - Start and stop monitoring in general.
-A dialog will appear to request the monitoring periods in seconds.
 For zero period, monitoring will be stopped.
 This corresponds to TGo4Interface methods StartMonitoring() and StopMonitoring().